-The meeting, therefore, highlighted the importance of participation in, and decentralization of, decision making processes and management as desirable objectives in their own right.
-Management needs to be oriented towards actually controlling and guiding the development process in a manner which benefits coastal communities.
-There is a need to recognize the advantage of allocating responsibilities at different levels.
+The workshop, therefore, highlighted the importance of participation in and decentralization of, decision-making processes and management as desirable objectives in their own right.
+Management needs to be oriented towards actually controlling and guiding the development process ma manner which benefits coastal communities.
+There is a need to recognize the advantages of allocating responsibilities at different levels.

-Initiatives in Coastal Areas Management
+Initiatives in CAM

-Coastal area degradation, particularly in Sri Lanka, Bangladesh and India, is acute.
+Coastal area degradation particularly in Sri Lanka, Bangladesh and India, is acute.
 In Maldives, the problem is evident only near populated islands, such as Male.
-In most other atolls the only concern is on the issue of global warming and associated climate changes and rises in sea level.
+In most other atolls, the only concern is on the issue of global warming and associated climatic changes and rises in sea level.

 Several initiatives in coastal area management have been taken by the governments in the South Asian region.
 In the context of Maldives, however, the concept of coastal area management is not considered appropriate.
 The emphasis is on the integrated management of reef resources, since the country depends on these for its survival.
-In Sri Lanka coastal area management has a history of fifteen years.
+In Sri Lanka, coastal area management has a history of 15 years.

+second-generation programme for the comprehensive management and development of coastal resources is being finalized.
 However, numerous loopholes in the legislation and in its implementation have provided scope for violations and for possible misuse of the coastal zone.
-A second-generation programme for the comprehensive management and development and development of coastal resources is being finalized.

 India has recently issued a notification for the management of coastal areas.
-However, the dynamic nature of the land and sea interface is not recognized.
-Arbitrary boundaries drawn around the coast are inappropriate in areas where the tidal patterns vary, where the shape and structure of the beach areas is constantly changing, and where the paths and profiles of inland waters flood and recede seasonally.
-A flexible approach to defining boundaries and planning development, based on the unique geographical features, as well as the specific resource management issues present, is required.
-Moreover, the impact of activities in inland and marine areas on coastal waters, needs to be taken into consideration.
+However, the dynamic nature of the interface between land and sea is not recognized.
+Arbitrary boundaries drawn around the coast are inappropriate in areas where the tidal patterns vary, where the shape and structure of the beach areas are constantly changing, and where the paths and profiles of inland waters flood and recede seasonally.

+A flexible approach to defining boundaries and planning development, based on unique geographical features, as well as the specific resource management issues prevalent, is required.
+Moreover, the impact of activities in inland and marine areas on coastal waters needs to be taken into consideration.
+With respect to the Indian Coastal Regulation Zone notification, the National Fishworkers'

-With respect to the Indian Coastal Regulation Zone notification, the National Fishworkers' Forum (NFF) pointed to some lacunae in the notification.
-They will nevertheless press for its implementation in its present form, because it recognizes the traditional and customary rights of fishing communities to their habitat, and places checks on the anarchic expansion of large-scale coastal tourism and industrial developments.
+Forum (NFF) pointed to some lacunae in the notification.
+The NFF will, nevertheless, press for its implementation in its present form, because it recognizes the traditional and customary rights of fishing communities to their habitations, and places checks on the anarchic expansion of large-scale coastal tourism and industrial developments.

 Alert interventions by public interest groups and the positive attitude of the judiciary can play a crucial role in curbing violations.
-Instilling an awareness among coastal fishing communities to utilize the notification to their advantage is required in India.
+What is required in India is instilling an awareness among coastal fishing communities to utilize the notification to their advantage.